Engineering Effective Ventilation Systems for Industrial Facilities

 Design targeted and efficient air distribution strategies

-Ensure exposure limits are consistently met, not just averaged
+Ensure exposure limits are consistently met, not just averaged.

 Modelling transforms invisible risks into actionable design guidance.